IronGarden16/100DaysOfCode/Log.md

 activity on that project if I don't have done anything on the project this is supposed to be in.
 Haha.
 Kinda cheating but not really since its not a part of my work and neither it is part of school project.
 So it does count

+## Day 5: Worked on the other project again (May 13, 2018 Sunday)
+I added a section to it, and adding more to it on the following days.